ahad123456/capstone_spacex_api/README.md

 # capstone_spacex_api
-Repository related to call data from API and apply data wrangling
+This repository include coding for:
+- Using API to fetch data.
+- Apply data wrangling on data got it.